s183558/MLOps6_Project/reports/README.md

 - <b>Cloud Storage</b>:  A place in the cloud where we can access (read/write) large files.
 They can be the datasets for training and models for predictions.

+- <b>Cloud build</b>: For building Docker images.
+Used with a Github push trigger to build training and deployment Docker files.

+- <b>Artifact Registry</b>: For storing and manage build artifacts.
+Stores Docker builds.

+- <b>Secret Manager</b>: A service for handling sensitive data, such as API keys.
+Used for service account API key and WandB api key in Docker build.

 - <b>Vertex AI</b>: A service which can be used for ML training and deployment.
+Only used briefly for CPU-training testing purposes.

 - <b>Cloud Run</b>: It can be considered as a simpler version of Kubernetes for container orchestration.